satori-com/mzbench/doc/scenario_dsl.md

 ### `{make_install, [{git, <URL>}, {branch, <Branch>}, {dir, <Dir>}]}`

-Instructs the benchmarking system to install some piece of software from a remote git repository on the working nodes before executing the bench.
-MZBench executes 'make generate_tgz' when specific version of a package is installed to a specific system for the first time:
+Instructs the benchmarking system to install external worker from a remote git repository on the nodes before executing the benchmark.
+MZBench builds worker application and creates tar archive at the first time.
+MZBench server stores this archive and uses it to install workers on the nodes in a further provisionings.

+The following actions are executed during make_install:

     git clone <URL> temp_dir
     cd temp_dir